-Source: ATLAS estimates, as at 31 December 2022
+Source: ATLAS estimates, as of 31st December 2023

-6.2.2 Data Centre Energy Usage
+6.2.2 Data centre energy usage

-- Thrive Next Generation Technology Services (formerly known as Edge Technology Group) engage leading data centre providers such as Equinix, who procure renewable energy to power their sites. - Equinix has set a goal to be climate neutral by 2030 and will be moving from 91% to 100% renewable energy. - Equinix have set their science-based targets (SBT) that they established in 2021 with a 23% reduction in operational emissions across Scope 1 & 2 emissions from our 2019 baseline.
+- Thrive Next Generation Technology Services engage leading data centre providers such as Equinix, who procure renewable energy to power their sites. - Equinix has set a goal to be climate neutral by 2030 and will be moving from 91% to 100% renewable energy. - Equinix established in 2021 science-based targets approved by the SBTi.
+There has been a 23% reduction in operational emissions across Scope 1 & 2 emissions from our 2019 baseline.